These egg rolls with ground turkey are absolutely yummy!

 - I love adding bean sprouts to mine, but they’re not always available in the market when I go.

-- As a matter of fact, go crazy with different flavor combinations.
+- Go crazy with different flavor combinations.
 Add mushrooms, garlic, or anything else fresh you have in the fridge.

 - You can swap the ground turkey for beef, or leave out meat altogether.